-Casey Hitchcock is the Deputy Head of School & Director of Curriculum and Instruction.
-Her primary responsibilities will include teaching middle school, guiding the school's curriculum and instruction, business operations, and professional learning.
+Casey Hitchcock is the Deputy Head of School.
+Her primary responsibilities will include guiding the school's curriculum and instruction, business operations, and professional learning.
 Mrs. Hitchcock previously served as an English Teacher and Interim Head of School.
 She attended Alexander High School in her native Albany, Ohio.
 She is an alumnae of Ohio University in Athens, Ohio and she obtained a graduate degree in Organizational Leadership from Vanderbilt University in Nashville, Tennessee.
 She began her career in Fort Campbell, Kentucky, at Mahaffey Middle School, as a 6th Grade Social Studies and Language Arts teacher.
 Throughout her career, she has garnered over 10 years of experience in education and research.
 As a life long learner, Mrs. Hitchcock is currently pursuing a Doctorate of Education in Educational Leadership and Innovation Studies from Marymount University.
 She and her husband, Zachary, who serves as a Major in the United States Army, have three children, Josephine, Cooper, and Lawson.
 They reside in Bon Air.
 Please see her complete bio by clicking this link.
 This is her fourth year at Lynnhaven.

-Israel Melendez is the Experiential Learning Teacher.
-He has been teaching and mentoring youth for 23 years.
+Israel Melendez is the Spanish and Humanities Teacher.
+He has been teaching & mentoring youth for 23 years.
 Mr. Israel grew up in Los Angeles, California and after completing his military service in the United States Air Force, he made Virginia his home.
 He began his educational career as a middle school Social Studies teacher in the Los Angeles Unified School District.
 He received baccalaureate degrees in African American Studies from California State University, Northridge, and Spanish from Randolph-Macon College in Ashland, Virginia.
 Mr. Israel holds a collegiate professional license from the Virginia Department of Education with endorsements in K-12 Spanish, Driver’s Education, and Carpentry and he is a certified NASP® Basic Archery Instructor.
 During his free time he enjoys cycling, reading, watching movies, archery, target shooting, and spending time at home in the country.
 This is his second year at Lynnhaven.